Similar to any other company in existence, insurance companies are exposed to losses just as they are profits.

 If you plan to purchase insurance direct through an insurance company, you will probably have to do your own research, including asking friends, co-workers and relatives about their insurers and individual experiences.

 If you purchase insurance through an independent agent, be sure to ask her or him for their opinion about the companies they are getting your quotes from.
-And be sure to research the agents you are considering working with.
+And take your time to research the agents you are considering working with.

 Also be sure to check out the top rated auto insurance companies, according to J.D.
 Power rankings.